Strepsils

 Strepsils, as distributed by Zuellig Pharma in the Philippines.
 Note former logo of Reckitt.

 Strepsils package that is commonly sold in Israel.

 A single orange Strepsils lozenge on top of a package of same flavored lozenges (circa 2017).

-Strepsils is a brand of throat lozenges manufactured by British–Dutch company Reckitt Benckiser.
+Strepsils is a brand of throat lozenges manufactured by British company Reckitt Benckiser.
 Strepsils throat lozenges are used to relieve discomfort caused by mouth and throat infections.

 Ingredients

 The primary active ingredients are dichlorobenzyl alcohol and amylmetacresol, with some formulations containing ascorbic acid (vitamin C).
 Inactive ingredients include menthol, tartaric acid, and propylene glycol.